 For more information, including eligibility criteria, desired project models, funding levels and assessment criteria please see the Fund guidelines which can be downloaded from here.

-The Scholarship stream is seeking exciting new research ideas and technologies which may benefit the waste tyre and associated manufacturing industries.
-Therefore, PHD research proposals which are more exploratory in nature but have market potential are sought in this stream of the fund.
+The Scholarship stream is seeking exciting new research ideas and technologies that will benefit the waste tyre and associated manufacturing industries.
+The scholarship stream is focused more on 'early stage' mechanisms to investigate future technology, applications and solutions that may transform markets for tyre recycling and tyre-derived products.
 Beyond that, TSA has no desire to constrain thinking about what might be involved.
-It is, however, crucial that the research targets one of more of the overarching objectives of TSA funding listed above.
+It is, however, crucial that the research targets one or more of the overarching objectives of TSA funding.

 The Scholarship Stream application from can be downloaded here.